Research

 Abstract

-No Great Equalizer: Experimental Evidence on AI in the UK Labor Market
+No Great Equalizer: Experimental Evidence on Productivity Effects of Generative AI Use in the UK Labor Market

-(with Jane Gingrich and Jasmine Bhatia; under review at Management Science)
+(with Jane Gingrich and Jasmine Bhatia; under review at Research Policy)

 Abstract